Red-collared babbler

 The red-collared babbler (Turdoides rufocinctus), also known as the red-collared mountain-babbler, is a passerine bird in the family Leiothrichidae.
-It is found in Burundi, Democratic Republic of the Congo, Rwanda, and Uganda.
-Its natural habitat is subtropical or tropical moist montane forests.
+It is native to the Albertine Rift montane forests.
 It is threatened by habitat loss.

 The red-collared babbler was moved from the genus Kupeornis to Turdoides based on the results of a molecular phylogenetic study published in 2018.